MARINE ELECTRONICS GUIDES

 The NMEA 2000 is the primary standard used on leisure marine vessels today.
 Want to learn more about NMEA 2000, including how it works and how to set a NMEA network up?
-This guide, which was written in conjunction with leading NMEA specialists Actisense, will be able to give you the answers to all your questions.
+This guide will provide answers to all your questions.

-A common problem faced by every type yacht is marine growth on the hull such as barnacles and mussels.
+A common problem faced by every yacht is marine growth on the hull, such as barnacles and mussels.
 This bio fouling decreases a yachts performance, while making it less cost effective.
-Conveniently though, there are many solutions on the market that combat fouling.
-Ultrasonic antifouling is one of the most state-of-the-art methods and you can find everything you need to know on this guide.
+There are however many solutions on the market that combat fouling, with ultrasonic antifouling is one of the most state-of-the-art.
+Find everything you need to know here.

-The expectatins of any marine electronics is for them to work seemlessly no matter where the yacht is or what time it is.
-Yachting Pages has looked at the common issues that crew and captains face aswell as the dos and don'ts.
+Marine electronics and IT systems are expected to work seemlessly on board a superyacht, no matter where the yacht is located.
+With this in mind, Yachting Pages looks at some of the common issues that crew and captains face on board, as well as the dos and don'ts of troubleshooting.